projectglow/glow/docs/source/introduction.rst

 with genomics file formats and bioinformatics tools developed in academia, enabling users to easily share data with collaborators.

-When combined with Delta Lake, Glow solves what is known as the "n+1" problem in genomics.
-Allowing continuous integration and analytics on new samples without a need for data freezes.
+When combined with Delta Lake, Glow solves the "n+1" problem in genomics, allowing continuous integration of genomes and analytics on them without data freezes.

 Glow is used to: